 Programs & Resources

 Double Up Indiana helps SNAP (food stamp) recipients buy more fruit and vegetables by offering a $1 for $1 match on all fresh produce.
-Double Up is sponsored by the St. Joseph Community Health Foundation and funded by the U.S. Department of Agriculture, Parkview Health and United Way of Allen County.
+Double Up is sponsored by the St. Joseph Community Health Foundation and funded by the U.S. Department of Agriculture, and Parkview Health.

 The Prenatal & Infant Care Network (PIC) has a steering committee of nine local experts in the area of Prenatal and infant health.
 PIC addresses infant mortality in Allen county through quarterly educational luncheons and opportunities for networking and collaboration amongst local prenatal and infant care providers.